 I also had a real estate license during some of those years, but let my license expire when brokers I worked for didn’t want to present my offers to sellers.

 Their job is to present all offers and when they hesitated or refused to present my offers it wasn’t right.
 So that led me to give up my real estate salesman license.
 Once I did that, it freed me to make my own offers which was a good thing – keeping all real estate deals private and being able to present offers myself.

 I Decided to Get Rid of all My Real Estate Except My Home

 But now I had two houses left that I had to take back or that didn’t sell fast.
 Real estate was in its usual cyclic downward trend so I decided to get rid of all my real estate except my home in Lake Elsinore which we had been living in for several years.
-Even my home had a VA loan on it since I am a veteran of long ago.
+Even my home had a VA loan on it since I am a veteran of the US Army 101st Airborne of long ago.